MICA-MNI/ENIGMA/docs/pages/06.hubs/index.rst

 Subcortical hubs
 ---------------------------------------------
-The :ref:`HCP connectivity data <surf_visualization>` can also be used to identify structural and functional subcortico-cortical hub regions.
+The :ref:`HCP connectivity data <load_subcorticocortical>` can also be used to identify structural and functional subcortico-cortical hub regions.
 As above, we simply compute the sum of all weighted subcortico-cortical connections for every subcortical area.
 Once again, higher degree centrality denotes increased hubness.